-Writer and editor, formerly of Lonely Planet and Airbnb.
-Travel, food, outdoors, hiking, science, biotech, sustainability, green tech, climate, nature, botany, California and the Western US, islands.
+Writer and editor, co-founder of The Statesider US Travel Newsletter.
+Formerly of Lonely Planet and Airbnb.
+Travel, food, outdoors, science, sustainability, green tech, climate, nature, botany.

 If you’ve ever spent too much time on a long flight staring at an in-flight magazine, tracing the arcing lines of a route map, dreaming of the destinations you could potentially fly to, this is the article for you.

 The places that hit peak beauty at the chilliest times of year are at their best for a short length of time.
 So grab your parka, embrace the chill and be one of the few to see these rare moments of winter wonder.

 In 1864, Gold Rush millionaire Samuel Brannan had train tracks laid up the Napa Valley, in hopes of luring locals and travelers north from San Francisco to his new Calistoga spa resort.
 At first, his bright idea went over like a bottle of flat champagne.

 California has more than twice as many guitar makers as any other state.
 That’s good news for guitar players, woodworkers or anyone who’s simply curious to see how things are made, because many of these guitar makers are happy to show you their craft up close, from the traditional art to how California continues to shape the way the world sees and plays guitars.

 Why do we feel more adventurous, more outgoing, more like your true selves when we travel?
 Alex Leviton wonders why we’ve convinced ourselves that we can’t tap into those feelings closer to home.